Hampshire PREVENT Partnership Board - Preventing terrorism and radicalisation within our communities

 Why should I share my concerns?

-By sharing your concerns you can ensure the right support is put into place to help an individual at risk of radicalisation.
-Doing so can prevent them becoming involved in potentially violent activities, long before any criminal activity occurs.
+By sharing your concerns you can ensure the right support is put into place to help an individual at risk of radicalisation or to help people who have already engaged in terrorism to disengage and rehabilitate.

 Prevent is about safeguarding ourselves, our families and our communities.